 Fat Transfer vs. Implant Breast Augmentation

 There are many factors to consider when determining if fat transfer or an implant is best for your breast augmentation needs.
-Before deciding what procedure is right for you, it is recommended to consult with a board-certified plastic surgeon.
+Before deciding which procedure is right for you, it is recommended to consult with a board-certified plastic surgeon.

 Size